lkloh/lkloh.github.io/_posts/2017-11-02-browsers-supporting-es6 copy.md

 Problem is that not everyone uses those browsers, and not everyone upgrades their browsers.
-Lots of people use old devices that may make upgrading a browser problematic.
+Lots of people use old devices that may make upgrading a browser problematic due to problems of using old hardware to run newer software.

 Think someone who has a 5 year old device.
 The new browser versions probably would run really slowly on the old hardware, or even not at all.